Meet some of our Council Members, you can always contact us (https://engineeringtogether.com/contact-us/) if you wish to get involved.

 Paula McMahon

-As well as being our Founding Chair Paula works for Sir Robert McAlpine as a key worker on the A19 DBFO Project which maintains part of the strategic road network.
+As well as being our Founding Chair and the driving force behind EngTog Paula works for Sir Robert McAlpine on the A19 DBFO Project which maintains part of the strategic road network.
 Paula also undertakes a wider role in SRM mentoring and coaching candidates who are working towards professional qualifications.
+She also sits on several groups aimed at improving the organisation and industry.

 Paula has for many years volunteered with the Institution of Civil Engineers (ICE) and is currently a Trustee and Head of UK Regions.
-Paula also undertakes international roles by chairing the Editorial Panel of the ICE Proceedings: Civil Engineering and is an ICE Reviewer.
+Paula’s international role included chairing the Editorial Panel of the ICE Proceedings: Civil Engineering and is an ICE Lead Reviewer.

 Dr Jo Douglas-Harris

-Dr Jo Douglas-Harris is a Product and Applications Scientist at Venator, specialising in the development of titanium dioxide pigments for coatings.
+Dr Jo Douglas-Harris CChem is the Global Surface Coatings Product & Applications Manager at Venator, a global chemical company dedicated to development and manufacture of titanium dioxide pigments and performance additives.
+Jo’s role encompasses New Product Development, improvement of internal application capability and customer support for Venator’s products that go into Coatings and Inks applications.
 Prior to this, she worked for British Sugar as a Process Scientist.
 Jo completed a master’s degree in Chemistry in 2013 at the University of Edinburgh and a PhD in Chemical Engineering in 2017 at the University of Bath.
 Her PhD was sponsored by Unilever researching fabric cleaning and laundry detergents.

 Andy Stevenson